XML RSS

 What Went Wrong?

 Now, fast foward to today when the pit bull is without question the most feared and hated of dogs.
-In the span of less than a century, the pit bull has gone from war hero to media darling to public enemy number one in the mind of the American public.
+In the span of less than a century, these dogs have gone from war hero to media darling to public enemy number one in the mind of the American public.
 Breed specific legislation is spreading at an alarming rate across the U. S. and in other countries.

-In some cases, pit bulls can be confiscated from their owners and destroyed with no evidence of dangerous tendencies.
+In some cases, pits can be confiscated from their owners and destroyed with no evidence of dangerous tendencies.
 In many other instances, the restrictions and requirements placed on pit bull owners are so onerous that some feel they have no alternative other than to surrender their family pet.

 How did a creature that was once so beloved fall so far out of favor that some people want to make it extinct?
 I've thought about this long and hard and the conclusion that I've reached is that there is plenty of blame to go around.